Saving lives of the world’s poorest fishermen

 Can we predict how accidents really happen?

-Our ten-year relationship with the Research Centre of Excellence within Pusan National University (PNU) has enabled the Centre to grow its capability and capacity for pioneering marine and offshore research.
+Our ten-year relationship with the Pusan National Research Centre has grown its capability and capacity for pioneering marine and offshore research.